 This is your opportunity to demonstrate that you have the skills and experience we are looking for based on the personal specification.
 You will need to answer each question within this section, so it is very important that you read the personal specification carefully.
 Think how you meet the requirements and show how you meet each of the behaviours giving examples where possible.
 Voluntary and unpaid work can be used in addition to more formal experience.

-If you are working now or have been working, we require your present or most recent employer's name and address as an employment reference.
-For your second reference you may want to give us a past employer who can comment on your suitability.
+If you are working now or have been working, we need references covering the last three years for all applicants.
+For Social Workers we need references covering five years.
 If you have just left school or have recently obtained your professional qualification, you may want to give your teacher or tutor's name.
-For both references please state in what capacity you know the referee, for example if they are your manager or teacher.
+For references please state in what capacity you know the referee, for example if they are your manager or teacher.

 References will only be taken up after the interview process has been completed